hamzasidd3634/camera_filter/README.md

                   /// value returns the picture path you can save here or navigate to some screen print(value);
                 },

+                    /// time limit for video in seconds
+                    videoTimeLimit: 10,

                     /// value returns the video path you can save here or navigate to some screen
                     onVideoDone: (value) {
                   print(value);